 Types of Substance Addictions and How to Identify Them

-There are different substances that individuals can become addicted to.
-This includes everything from alcohol, to cocaine, to opioids, and several others.
-A substance addiction is considered a mental illness, a medical illness, and a brain disorder.
-It is the most “severe form of a full spectrum of substance use disorders.”
+There are many different substances that individuals can become addicted to.
+This includes everything from alcohol to cocaine, to opioids, and many others.
+A substance addiction—clinically known as a severe substance use disorder—is considered a mental health condition, often necessitating professional help.

 There are a variety of substances to which individuals are battling an addiction.
-According to the National Institute on Drug Abuse (NIDA), there is a group of commonly used addictive substances.
+Commonly used addictive drugs include:

 - Synthetic cannabinoids.